Schedule and Teaching Style Accommodate Adult Learners

 - NOTE: You are not required to have supervisees before enrolling in Together in the Mystery.
 If need be, we will assist you in finding supervisees with whom to practice.

-For example: Attend an initial weekend of contemplative practicum in Northern California; receive a year’s worth of long-distance supervision by instructors; then, attend a final weekend of contemplative practicum in Northern California.
+For example: Attend an initial 3-day seminar in Northern California; receive a year’s worth of long-distance supervision by instructors; then, attend a final weekend seminar in Northern California.

 Locations of Seminar Past & Present